yodalberth/ERP_EMPRESAS/custom_addons/custom_erp/README.rst

   generated.
 * Adds an optional NCF field on invoices.
 * Adds a checkbox in the Point of Sale configuration to require NCF.
+* Integrates with standard sales, purchases, inventory, and accounting modules without relying on Enterprise features.
-* Placeholder hooks for purchases and payroll integration.
+* Placeholder hooks for payroll integration.

 The module depends only on community editions of core apps and can be installed alongside standard Odoo modules.